ci-blox/Ignition-Go/README.md

 A Modular (HMVC) App Building Framework - complete with front end, REST api, and 2 admin areas (Admin / Secure)

-*LATEST NEWS: WE HAVE UPDATED TO BOOTSTRAP 4 (including buildablox) AND USE YARN INSTEAD OF BOWER. (if you want the old Bootstrap 3.3 see the previous releases)*

 - create "blox" modules to build enterprise class web applications
 - uses Codeigniter 3.x and Bootstrap 4.x.x
 - can be used as a quickstart project starter/boilerplate